-To score the coveted remaining 30%, use your creativity to design an application that separates yours from the rest.
-We will not restrict your potential by restricting the kind of application you can build.
+To score the coveted remaining 30%, use your creativity to design an application that stands out from the rest.
+We will not limit your potential by restricting the kind of applications you can build.
 We expect that you (pleasantly!) surprise us with what you are capable of doing.

 Please do not hesitate to approach the friendly CS3216 staff if you need further assistance.
 We can be contacted at email@example.com.

 The objective of this assignment is to ideate and design an app that solves a real problem, and use empirical user testing to validate your idea and design.